Geometry Strategies - Part I

 Summary

-Mastering geometry on the GRE requires both visual and logical skills, emphasizing the importance of diagrams for problem-solving.
+Mastering geometry problems on the SAT requires both visual and logical skills, emphasizing the importance of diagrams for problem-solving.

 Chapters